Apozzi/TuringCraft/README.md

 # Other Features

 It's includes graphical analysis.
 Additionally, there visual display for tape segments and a numeric display to represent binary numbers stored on the tape.

+It's generated code for other turing machine aplications like "https://turingmachinesimulator.com/".

 # Execution